A faithful remnant reserved through the ages by the Holy Spirit and the Word of God.

 Colette jumped up and tugged on Zander’s sleeve wanting to be the first to tell about their adventure.
 “Papa we went hiking.
 And…and danced in the field.
 Sang to the birds, and…and we named the new baby trees.”

 Zander scooped up Colette in his arms to hug her.
 “I wish I would have been there.”

 Joyanna explained.
 “Zan you would be proud of Yon and Jehan.
 They transplanted tree seedlings from the gulley and then the girls picked excellent names for each one.”

 Zander put Colette down and walked over to the table, ruffled the hair on Yon’s head and patted Jehan on the shoulder.
-He smiled at everyone, looking at each one eye-to-eye.
+Glowing with smiles at everyone, looking at each one eye-to-eye.
 “God’s co-workers you are—all of you—God’s wonderful workers—proud of everyone.”

 Joyanna dismissed the children from their lessons for the day, entreating them to do evening chores before dinner.
 Joyanna prepared dinner while the girls cleaned and set the table.
 They placed the wildflowers they had gathered from the field in a jar of water, making a delightful surprise centerpiece.

 Zander added another surprise to their simple meal of bread, butter, cheese and vegetables–roasted fish—fish that he and a neighbor had trapped from the river.
 They had roasted the fish while tending to the goats and cattle.